SHI-Labs/NATTEN/README.md

 ```

 ### Windows
-NATTEN should support Windows devices with CUDA, but does not yet have Windows wheels.
+NATTEN now supports Windows devices with CUDA, but does not yet have Windows wheels.
-You can try and build NATTEN from source (see below).
+This means you need to clone this repository, and build NATTEN from source, as instructed below.

 ### Build from source
 Once you've set up your Python environment and installed PyTorch with CUDA, simply clone and build: